Future Public - Michael Stone-Richards - Care Comes in the Wake of Retreat

 Elam, Nineveh, Babylon were but beautiful vague names, and the total ruin of those worlds had as little significance for us as their very existence.
 But France, England, Russia … these too would be beautiful names.3

-We in the West and the World beyond Western modes and habits of thought, now linked existentially by the economic and technical structures of globalization, are living through simultaneously multiple and overlapping crises, in complex temporalities and causalities.
-The West, all of it (“Tout l’occident”), as Nancy quoted from the eighteenth-century bishop and prose stylist Jacques-Bénigne Bossuet, is in abandonment, and in our late modernity, is taking everything else with it.
-The crises are in the news and optically delivered on high definition screens in the palms of our hands.
+We in the West and in the world beyond Western modes and habits of thought, now linked existentially by the economic and technical structures of globalization, are living through multiple simultaneous and overlapping crises, in complex temporalities and causalities.
+The West, all of it (“Tout l’occident”), as Nancy quoted from the eighteenth-century bishop and prose stylist Jacques-Bénigne Bossuet, is in abandonment, and, in our late modernity, is taking everything else with it.
+The crises are in the news and optically delivered on high-definition screens in the palms of our hands.
 But what escapes the news is causation, and the attempts to improvise new languages and symbolic forms to enable the envisioning of futures beyond the violence of a late modernity captured in the wasteful logic of para-state vampirism.

 Film still of John Akomfrah, Nine Muses, 2010.